debojitkakoti/atraey/README.md

 ## Jenkinsbot

-   This is Atraey Bot plugin for jenkins amangement.
+   This is Atraey Bot plugin for jenkins management.

 - !get_jenkins_plugins -
 - !get_running_jobs -